 |Soylent Drink||Soylent Powder|

-Last but not least, we have Superbodyfuel, a US-based company with affordable meal shakes.
+Last but not least, we have BasicallyFood (used to be Superbodyfuel), a US-based company with affordable meal shakes that has been supporting the Canadian meal replacement enthusiast for over half a decade now.

-They provide you with 4 different powder options: Milk Fuel (cheapest), Athlete Fuel (extra protein), Super Fuel (low carb), and Keto Fuel (keto).
+They provide you with 4 different powder options: Boost (cheapest), Build (extra protein), Balance (low carb), and Burn (keto).

 For all of them, you will be required to add extra oil or milk to make the shake complete.
 However, the base powder will provide you with micronutrients, protein and complex carbs.
 This has 2 advantages, lower base pricing and the ability for you to customize the drink as you wish.